ctaperts/packer-io-jenkins/README.md

 # Packer io set up of jenkins

-Will setup a jenkins ci server without having to go through wizard
+Will setup a jenkins ci server without having to go through the wizard

 ## Notes
 Couple of waits due to jenkins being set up initially